OxalisCommunity/oxalis/README.md

 [![Build Status](https://travis-ci.org/difi/oxalis.svg?branch=release4)](https://travis-ci.org/difi/oxalis)

-This repository contains the [PEPPOL](http://www.peppol.eu/) Access Point, named [Oxalis](http://en.wikipedia.org/wiki/Common_wood_sorrel), which was originally developed by Steinar Overbeck Cook [SendRegning](http://www.sendregning.no/) and now looked after by the Norwegian agency for Public Management and eGovernment (Difi).
+This repository contains the [PEPPOL](http://www.peppol.eu/) Access Point, named [Oxalis](http://en.wikipedia.org/wiki/Common_wood_sorrel), which was originally developed by Steinar Overbeck Cook, [SendRegning](http://www.sendregning.no/) and now looked after by the Norwegian agency for Public Management and eGovernment (Difi).

 The Oxalis system is an enhancement of the PEPPOL Sample Implementation and can be used used as